Like markdown for LLMs

 Provider-agnostic configuration

 Set the provider and model in a config block or on the command line. llm-md supports OpenAI, Anthropic, Mistral, Google, and others through the same interface.
+Define custom providers or use URN-based model addressing for flexible configurations.

 CLI-based workflow